tomasriba/Data_Analysis_Projects/Professional Survey Dashboard/README.md

 ## 🧠 **About This Project**
 - Built using Power BI Desktop
-- Data source: Embedded Excel dataset (Import mode)
+- Data source: Embedded Excel dataset
 - Techniques: Power Query, DAX, data modeling
-- Developed for educational purposes

 ---

 ## ⚠️ **Attribution Notice**
 This dashboard is based on educational material provided by Alex The Analyst